Alternative Breaks Frequently Asked Questions

 What is an Alternative Break?

 An alternative break is a short-term student-led service experience that immerses students into a domestic or international community to make a positive impact.
-All programs are drug and alcohol free, allowing participants to focus on each other and the community in which we are working alongside.
+All programs are drug and alcohol free, allowing participants to focus on each other and the community they are working alongside.

 Who coordinates Alternative Breaks?